ajslater/codex/README.md

 ##### Throttling

 Codex contains some experimental throttling controls.
-The value supplied to these vairables will be interpreted as the maximum number of allowed requests per minute.
+The value supplied to these variables will be interpreted as the maximum number of allowed requests per minute.

 - `CODEX_THROTTLE_ANON=60` Anonymous users